the-hideout/stash/README.md

 ## Development 🔨

 For development you need to create two files in your local directory.
-One is for registering commands and one is for running the bot.
+One is for registering commands and the other one is for running the bot.

 The files are: